infiniflow/ragflow/README.md

 ## 🔨 Launch service from source for development

-1. Install Poetry, if you already installed Poetry, please skip this step:
+1. Install Poetry, or skip this step if it is already installed:
    ```bash
    curl -sSL https://install.python-poetry.org | python3 -
    ```

-2. Get RAGFlow source code and install Python dependencies:
+2. Clone the source code and install Python dependencies:
    ```bash
    git clone https://github.com/infiniflow/ragflow.git
    cd ragflow/